imatic/data-bundle/Resources/doc/Operations/Commands.rst

 Preimplemented handlers
 -----------------------

-This bundle comes with several preimplemented handlers so that you don't have to implement commands for very basic operations.
+This bundle comes with several preimplemented handlers so that you don't have to implement command handlers for common operations.

 Doctrine DBAL handlers
 ^^^^^^^^^^^^^^^^^^^^^^